What is Dropbox? – 5 intriguing pros and cons

-Dropbox is the most prominent cloud storage system on the market, and it continues to improve its features to remain highly popular.
-The main thing Dropbox does is allows users to move files, such as images and video, off their computers and onto a database in the ‘cloud’.
-Dropbox saves space and shares files quickly.
+Dropbox is the most popular cloud storage system on the market, and it continues to improve its features to remain that way.
+Dropbox allows users to move files, such as images and video, off their computers and onto a database in the ‘cloud’.
+Dropbox lets users save space and share files quickly.
 Before deciding to make Dropbox your main file storage system, check out these five interesting pros and cons.

 Pro: Automatic file backup

 When users save a file directly to the cloud, they usually ask themselves ‘what if I accidentally lose or delete it’?
-With Dropbox’s automatic file backup system, this concern is extinguished.
 The moment a document is saved to Dropbox, it’s backed up.
 This not only gives peace of mind, it also saves potential hardware space as users won’t feel the need to back the file up on their own hard drive as a backup.

 The next worry users might have is about the process to restore or recover the lost or deleted file.
-Rest assured, the procedure is made simple by Dropbox.
+Rest assured, Dropbox makes the procedure very simple.
 It requires absolutely no technical know-how or live support.
 All users are able to restore the files on their own without any help.
 This reduces IT involvement for businesses as well.

 Pro: Advanced software integration

-Dropbox stands out among cloud storage options because of its variety of integrations with other systems.
-Not only does it have a highly diverse group of integrations, but it also is partnered with some of the most popular companies available.
+Dropbox stands out among cloud storage options because of it integrates with other systems.
+Not only does it have a highly diverse group of integrations, but it’s partnered with some of the most popular companies available.
 Dropbox is integrated with Microsoft and Slack, just to name a few.
-It even integrates with more comprehensive cloud storage systems, like digital asset management.
+It even syncs with more comprehensive cloud storage systems, like digital asset management.

 The benefits of Dropbox’s assorted integrations are the assurance that whichever type of software your business is already using will be enhanced with Dropbox.
 Whether it be the IT department’s software or the marketing team’s tools, Dropbox likely has an integration with them.
 This ensures projects are completed quickly and efficiently.